 There’s no denying that these are stressful times.
 While it can feel like there’s no end in sight, it will pass.
 In the meantime, it’s important to stay calm, protect your employees and your broader community and put your business in the best shape possible for the future.

 Download your copy of the checklist here.

 We’re all in this together.
-The Yellow team of experts is here to support Aussie SMBs and help you keep your business healthy during COVID-19.
+The Yellow Pages team of experts is here to support Aussie SMBs and help you keep your business healthy during COVID-19.
 For the latest advice, tips and insights, visit our Business Hub here.